 “Anything’s within walking distance, if you have enough time.”
 (Steven Wright)

 But what if you don’t have all the time in the world to get to something?
 That’s where the “walkability” of your neighborhood comes in.
 I met the lady who wrote the book on “walkability”, which is a measurement of how convenient it is to walk to things from where you live.
-Out of her work a Web site was born that has the URL http://www.Walkscore.com.
+Out of her work a Web site was born a web site that has now been bought by Redfin.
+The new URL is –https://www.redfin.com/how-walk-score-works .
 The book focused upon what makes a neighborhood walkable – the places that you can reasonably walk to and the things you can do once you get there.
 Included in important places that you might be able to walk to are stores, libraries, parks, restaurants and more.